DijiOfficial/Diji-Engine/README.md

 I won't go in too much details about the singleplayer, it's a close replica but not an exact one.
 Some of the details I didn't get around to are:
-- varying speeds
+- **Varying Speeds**
 	- In the original ghosts speed increase depending on the level, then decreases around level 17 and stabilizes onwards.
  	- In the original the player speed seems very inconsistent.
 It turns out that the player stops for 1frame every time he eats a pellet!
-(I may have added that I'm not sure)
-- Level Transitions
+- **Level Transitions**
 	- When completing a level, the level flashes for a bit before reseting.
 My version loads the next level immideatly.

 ### <ins>AI</ins>

 The AI, the whole reason for this Pacman section!
-The AI is an exact replica of the original, I followed [this video by ...]() as a reference for the ghost AI.
-As for the code itself I used the state Pattern combined with some components and commands.
+The AI is an exact replica of the original, I followed [Retro Game Mechanics Explained by Retro Game Mechanics Explained](https://youtu.be/ataGotQ7ir8) as a reference for the [**Ghost AI**](#ai).
+As for the code itself I used the state pattern combined with some components and commands.

 I won't go in too much details about the AI itself, rather I'll show the structure of it.
 Below you can find the "Brain" of the AI.
 ```